Insurance Q&A: “What is an insurance premium?”

 Instead of paying for accidents and other unforeseen events out of your own pocket, you pay a company beforehand to take on that risk instead.
 Of course, insurance providers are only agreeing to it because they like their chances (of a positive return on their investment).

-Why It’s Called a Premium
+Why It’s Called a Premium and Not a Payment

-- It’s an old-fashioned term
+- The word premium is an old-fashioned term

-- Or maybe a good sales tactic
+- Or perhaps a good sales tactic

 - Because payment doesn’t sound as good